-The Master of Engineering in Systems and Materiel Engineering program provides students with enhanced opportunities for professional development and career advancement and provide employers with better skilled, more adaptable, and satisfied career employees.
+The mission of the Master of Engineering in Systems and Materiel Engineering program is to provide students with enhanced opportunities for professional development and career advancement and provide employers with better skilled, more adaptable, and satisfied career employees.

-The systems and material engineering program is an interdisciplinary professional master's degree that focuses on creating processes and strategies for developing and managing complex systems over their lifecycles.
-It involves the analysis, design, development, integration, test and evaluation, and disposal of complex operational systems.
+It is an interdisciplinary professional master's degree program that focuses on creating processes and strategies for developing and managing complex systems over their lifecycles.
+The program involves the analysis, design, development, integration, test and evaluation, and disposal of complex operational systems.